-This message involves a request by a Data Source to transfer a FHIR document to a Data Recipient.
-The request is received by a Data Recipient which stores the received FHIR documents and returns an HTTP response code.
+This message involves a request by a Data Source to transfer a FHIR resources (Documents or individual resources) to a Data Recipient.
+The request is received by a Data Recipient which stores the received FHIR resources and returns an HTTP response code.